Mantas-2155X/AI_UnlockPlayerHeight/README.md

 # AI_UnlockPlayerHeight
 This plugin unlocks the players height hard lock of 75.

+It is *recommended*, that you keep players height during H at 75 (default) to avoid issues with H animations.
+Illusion lazy-ed out and made all H animations prefer 75 as the player height, causing some of them to look weird when the player is at different heights.

 **Current Features:**
 * Align camera position with players height
-* Set player height according to card (Roam / H)
+* Set player height according to card (seperate for Roam and H)
-* Set player height according to custom value (Roam / H)
+* Set player height according to custom value (seperate for Roam and H)

 **Download:**
 * Download the latest `AI_UnlockPlayerHeight.dll` from https://github.com/Mantas-2155X/AI_UnlockPlayerHeight/releases